borisdev/resume/resume.md

 Managed the senior data science consultant

-- The technical vision I set for the data scientist and I was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
+- The technical vision I set for the Data Scientist and I was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
 This resulted in scaling back our machine learning training from eleven to two classifiers.
   The triage was to kill one classifier that was never needed, replace two with expert rules, and stop the labeling on five whose performance was sufficient.
-- To increase clarity, I crunched the knowledge of the data scientist's metrics analysis into a working paper, which was continually shared at the weekly stand-ups.
+- To increase clarity, I crunched the knowledge of the Data Scientist's metrics analysis into a working paper, which was continually shared at the weekly stand-ups.
-- Periodically, I asked the data scientist to take the lead in explaining complex concepts to the rest of the team, including executives.
+- Periodically, I asked the Data Scientist to take the lead in explaining complex concepts to the rest of the team, including executives.
 I wrote him a stellar performance review, which highlighted his capacity to articulate complex concepts to executives.